CSC207-UofT/course-project-muvssa/phase0/progress_report.md

 working on next
   * _Sana:_ &nbsp;&nbsp; Open questions we are struggling with

+Our future plans heavily include incorporating the Android aspect of the project and ensuring that our design is near perfect.
+We want to ensure that any problems in the design are detected early on.
+We also need to further develop our classes by adding more methods to make sure they are fulfilling their responsibility.
+Finally, we also want to start thinking about the User Interface of our app.

 ---
 ### Open questions we are struggling with